NadaKhaled157/Ophthalmology-Department-Website/README.md

-# Ophthalmology-Department
+# MySufferingQL
-A website for ophthalmology depatment in a hospital.
+A web application project using Django